sskarkhanis/Getting_Cleaning_Data_Coursera_Project/README.md

 This repository contains the R code and ReadME.md as part of the Coursera Getting and Cleaning Data in R Course.

-!!Since all the description is made available here, no separate CodeBook is provided!!
+!!The ReadMe.md and CodeBook.md is merged into 1 single document, hence no separate CodeBook is provided!!

 Following files are included run_analysis.R and ReadMe.md